jsolderitsch/tello-nodejs/README.md

 Extensions and improvements encouraged.

-A new full command line node.js is also available.
+A new full command line script is also available.
 Any SDK command can be entered just like for the Tello3.py file distributed by DJI/Ryze for the Tello SDK.

 Usage: node TelloCommandLine.js